osrf/gazebo_design/gui_logging/gui_logging.md

 1. Load a log file from disk.
 1. Play, pause, rewind, and step through a log.
-1. Move to an arbitrary position in the log file using a timestamp or slider.
+1. Move to an arbitrary position in the log file using a time stamp or slider.
 1. Loop a section of a log file.

 ### Architecture